gpslab/domain-event-bundle/README.md

     name_resolver: 'event_class'

     doctrine:
-        # pull and publish domain events on Doctrine events
+        # Pull and publish domain events on Doctrine events
-        # support 'prePersist', 'preUpdate', 'preRemove' and 'preFlush' events
+        # Support 'prePersist', 'preUpdate', 'preRemove' and 'preFlush' events
-        # as a default handle only 'preFlush' Doctrine event
+        # As a default handle only 'preFlush' Doctrine event
         handle_events:
             - 'preFlush'

-        # you can specify several Doctrine connections
+        # You can specify several Doctrine connections
+        # As a default used 'default' Doctrine connections
         connections:
-            - 'default' # default connection
+            - 'default'
 ```

 ## Usage